sohinim98/ShopifyCodingChallenge/the-shoppies/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the 'the-shoppies' directory, you can run:

 ### `yarn start`